ljnazar/Cyriax/README.md

 # Cyriax

-Firewall con funcionalidades de capa de aplicación del Modelo TCP/IP
+Firewall con funcionalidades en capa de aplicación del Modelo TCP/IP

+** This program is a firewall application that works in conjunction ** with Netfilter/iptables.
+Cyriax allows blocking external attacks ** to a computer connected to the internet and has special features ** to block attacks from the application layer of the TCP/IP model.

-Necesario para que Cyriax funcione:
+Necesario para que funcione:

 1) Establecer el LOG para iptables, ya que ese LOG sirve para visualizar el bloqueo de los ataques en el software.